-was interviewed by the Office of the Attorney General in January 2022.
-He said that when he went to , he learned of Williams Simms, another abuser described in this Report.
-He became aware of Simms's abuse and spoke to the Catholic Center about it. #152 said that the Archdiocese made a deal with the State's Attorney that Simms would be removed and he was sent to work at the "Marriage Tribunal" in the Catholic Center. #152 objected to the way Simms was handled.
+Lupico was interviewed by the Office of the Attorney General in January 2022.
+He said that when he went to Davidsonville, he learned of Williams Simms, another abuser described in this Report.
+He became aware of Simms's abuse and spoke to the Catholic Center about it.
+Lupico said that the Archdiocese made a deal with the State's Attorney that Simms would be removed and he was sent to work at the "Marriage Tribunal" in the Catholic Center.
+Lupico objected to the way Simms was handled.
+Lupico was appointed as Administrator of St. Edward's after Maurice Blackwell, another abuser described in this Report, was removed for sexual child abuse.
+Lupico said he taught Blackwell at seminary and there were rumors then that he was involved with "guys."

-On , the Archdiocese publicly announced that #152 was suspended pending the results of an investigation into the abuse.
+On January 29, 2022, the Archdiocese publicly announced that Lupico was suspended pending the results of an investigation into the abuse.

-has not been listed as credibly accused by the Archdiocese.
+Lupico has not been listed as credibly accused by the Archdiocese.